 The lab at Keele University is the only lab in the UK currently producing cartilage and stem cells for cartilage regeneration.
 The trial researchers have been looking at the possibility of unlocking the potential of cell-based therapies, hoping to prevent or stop the early stages of osteoarthritis.

-During the trial, there were studies on three different types of therapies.
+During the trial, there were studies on three different types of therapies, one of which was Autologous Chondrocyte Implantation.

 1. A procedure where stem cells are taken from a patient, grown in the lab and injected back into the joints where they encourage the cartilage to heal itself.